secretstartups/handbook/business-technology/data-team/platform/index.html.md

 #### Accessing SAFE Data
 All SAFE Data are stored in tables within seperate database schemas in Snowflake.
 Access to 1 table provides access to all SAFE tables.
 Access to SAFE data requires:

-1. Your immediate manager's approval
+1. Your immediate manager's approval.
-2. Departmental VP (or equivalent) approval
+2. Departmental VP (or equivalent) approval.
-3. Approval of the SAFE Dashboard Space Owner defined in the GitLab Dashboard Index
+3. Approval of the SAFE Dashboard Space Owner defined in the GitLab Dashboard Index.

 To gain access to SAFE Data:

 1. Create an [Access Request](https://gitlab.com/gitlab-com\team-member-epics/access-requests/-/issues\new?issuable_template=Individual_Bulk_Access_Request) and provide your needs and intent.
 2. Request approval from your immediate manager, your Departmental VP (or equivalent), and the SAFE Space Owner defined in the [GitLab Dashboard Index](https://app.periscopedata.com/app/gitlab/910238/GitLab-Dashboard-Index) header.
-3. Once the request is approved, tag the Snowflake provisioners and they will process the request.
+3. Once the request is approved, tag the Snowflake [provisioners](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/data/tech_stack.yml) and they will process the request.
-4. After processing is complete you will be able to login to Sisense and access your requested SAFE dashboard and all other dashboards within the SAFE Dashboard Space.
+4. After processing is complete you will be able to access SAFE Data (schemas) in Snowflake.

 ### Snowflake Permissions Paradigm